Tips for Web Conferencing Tools

 1) Don’t sweat technology (too much)

-- We understand each person's "work" setup is likely quite different than just a few weeks ago.
-That said, the focus during LOEX 2020 Online sessions will be on 1) the presentation material (e.g., PowerPoint slides; a website from the presenter's institution) and 2) the presenter's voice.
-Online breakout sessions can be successfully conducted from home as long as you have a computer, a strong internet connection and a good microphone.
-Camera/video capability is not required and will not be used all for attendees and very little for presenters (e.g.,, it would be nice to use for presenters during Q&A).
+- The focus during the online LOEX 2021 sessions will be on 1) the presentation material (e.g., PowerPoint slides; a website from a presenter's institution) and 2) the presenter's voice.
+Online breakout sessions can be successfully conducted from anywhere reasonably quiet as long you have a computer, a strong internet connection, and a good microphone.
+Camera/video capability is not required and will not be used at all for attendees.

 2) Use headphones/headset with a mic, if possible

 While it’s possible to present with your computer sound, headphones or a headset with a microphone will typically produce better sound quality and filter out ambient noise.

 3) Download the Zoom Client app

 - If you have ever joined a Zoom meeting before, you’ve likely already done this.
 However, since some Zoom features are not available when entering a meeting/webinar via a web session, it’s important that presenters download the app.
 Visit https://zoom.us/download for more details.

 4) Attend the 30-minute “Sound Check” if you or one of your co-presenters has not presented online previously

 - LOEX will set-up a number of opportunities for you and your co-presenters (if any) to enter a webinar room and run basic functionality checks (e.g., check your sound, screen sharing, and polling abilities) with a LOEX host during the two weeks prior to LOEX 2021.
 Make sure to sign-up for a time and come with questions regarding your presentation’s needs.